 - Scheduling a mortgage review with your loan officer will tell you if your home loan is still the right fit.

 - Has your family size changed in the past year?
-Do you anticipate it will change in the next 2-5 years?

 - How much longer do you plan on living in your house?

 - What are your goals in the next 3 to 5 years?

 - In the last 12 months, have there been any big changes to your income or employment?

 - Have there been any big changes to your savings, checking, or investment accounts?

 - Have you taken on any new long-term debts?